The Pulitzer Prize Photographs

 - A joyful family reunion after the release of Vietnam POW Col. Robert L. Stirm, photographed by Slava Veder

 - The indelible image of the 9/11 World Trade Center attack, photographed by The New York Times

-This traveling exhibition was developed by the Newseum in association with Business of Entertainment, Inc., New York, Cyma Rubin, curator.
+This traveling exhibit was developed by the Newseum in association with Business of Entertainment, Inc., New York, Cyma Rubin, curator.
 The Newseum, an interactive museum of news, is located in Washington, D.C.

-This exhibition is supported in part by the Dolfinger-McMahon Foundation.
+This exhibit is supported in part by the Dolfinger-McMahon Foundation.

 Please note: Certain images in this exhibition may be too intense for some children.